JmDajer/srt-translator/README.md

-# SRT file translator for shows and movies
+# SRT file translator

+Translator for shows and movies that don't have the .srt file for the prefered language.